-- Establish a follow-up protocol to communicate with the receiving entity (e.g., the Tailored Plan / LME/MCO, a new AMH+/CMA, etc.) after the member's transition to confirm receipt of the transferred information and to troubleshoot dynamics related to the Pilot that may have resulted from the transition; - Work with the HSO and former Tailored Plan / LME/MCO to ensure the continued delivery of any current Pilot services authorized while the member was still enrolled with the former Tailored Plan / LME/MCO; - Use the NCCARE360 functionality to send the new Designated Pilot Care Management Entity or Tailored Plan / LME/MCO a summary of services using a Transition of Care Referral Request [See Transition of Care Policy for more detail]. - For AMH+s/CMAs acting as the receiving entity in a transition of care, ensure that members are reassessed for ongoing Pilot eligibility and service mix within 90-days of transfer following a transition of care. - In the case that a referral for services has not yet been accepted by the HSO, the AMH+/CMA must close the case. - For services that were accepted by the HSO and not yet started, the AMH+/CMA must contact the HSO outside of NCCARE360 to inform the HSO to close the case for the Pilot service.
-The primary worker assigned to the member's open case at the HSO will also receive an email from NCCARE360, notifying the primary worker that the member has been disenrolled from their health plan.
+- Promote proactive communication regarding the member's HOP participation/services with the receiving entity (e.g., the Tailored Plan / LME/MCO, a new AMH+/CMA, etc.) prior to transition to coordinate the transfer of care; - Establish a follow-up protocol to communicate with the receiving entity (e.g., the Tailored Plan / LME/MCO, a new AMH+/CMA, etc.) after the member's transition to confirm receipt of the transferred information and to troubleshoot dynamics related to HOP that may have resulted from the transition; - Work with the HSO and former Tailored Plan / LME/MCO to ensure the continued delivery of any current HOP services authorized while the member was still enrolled with the former Tailored Plan / LME/MCO; - Use the NCCARE360 functionality to send the new Designated HOP Care Coordination Entity or Tailored Plan / LME/MCO a summary of services using a Transition of Care Referral Request [See Transition of Care Policy for more detail]. - Act as the receiving entity in a transition of care (for AMH+s and CMAs), ensure that members are reassessed for ongoing HOP eligibility and service mix within 90-days of transfer following a transition of care. - Close the case if a referral for services has not yet been accepted by the HSO.
+The AMH+/CMA must close the case. - Contact the HSO to close the case for HOP service for services that were accepted by the HSO and not yet started.
+The AMH+/CMA must contact the HSO to close the case for HOP service.

-In a transition of care scenario where a member is no longer Pilot-eligible, the AMH+/CMA must disenroll the member from the Pilot, work with the HSO to close the case for the service(s), and coordinate with the HSO to ensure any pending Pilot services that were authorized and started at the time of Pilot enrollment are delivered (see Section III.F2.
-Disenrollment from the Pilot).
+In a transition of care scenario where a member is no longer HOP-eligible, the AMH+/CMA must disenroll the member from HOP, work with the HSO to close the case for the service(s), and coordinate with the HSO to ensure any pending HOP services that were authorized and started at the time of HOP enrollment are delivered (see Section III.F2.
+Disenrollment from HOP).

-K. Pilot-Related Member and Provider Grievances
+K. HOP-Related Member and Provider Grievances

-Pilot services have been approved as part of the State's 1115 waiver and are separate from North Carolina's Medicaid benefit package available statewide to Medicaid members.
-For this reason, Medicaid members are not entitled to receive Pilot services, and traditional Medicaid "appeals and grievances" processes do not apply to adverse determinations made about Pilot services/eligibility.
-However, to keep the member at the center of the Pilot experience, AMH+s/CMAs will support the tracking and resolution of Pilot-related grievances submitted by members.
-AMH+s/CMAs must submit any Pilot-related member grievances to the Tailored Plan / LME/MCO.
+HOP services have been approved as part of the State's 1115 waiver and are separate from NC Medicaid benefit package available statewide to Medicaid members.
+For this reason, Medicaid members are not entitled to receive HOP services, and traditional Medicaid "appeals and grievances" processes do not apply to adverse determinations made about HOP services/eligibility.
+However, to keep the member at the center of HOP experience, AMH+s/CMAs will support the tracking and resolution of HOP-related grievances submitted by members.
+AMH+s/CMAs must submit any HOP-related member grievances to the Tailored Plan / LME/MCO.
 Further, for any member grievances that involve the AMH+/CMA, AMH+s/CMAs will be required to resolve those issues in a timely manner.

-In addition, AMH+s/CMAs will be permitted to submit Pilot-related provider grievances directly to the Tailored Plan / LME/MCO.
+In addition, AMH+s/CMAs will be permitted to submit HOP-related provider grievances directly to the Tailored Plan / LME/MCO.

-Section IV: AMH+/CMA Eligibility Criteria to Participate in the Pilot
+Section IV: AMH+/CMA Eligibility Criteria to Participate in HOP

-AMH+/CMA Eligibility Criteria to Participate in the Pilot

-To participate in the Pilot, providers must:
+AMH+/CMA Eligibility Criteria to Participate in HOP To participate in HOP, providers must:

-- Be certified with the Department as an AMH+/CMA, - Be contracted with at least one Tailored Plan / LME/MCO as an AMH+/CMA - Provide Tailored Care Management to Medicaid -enrolled members in a Pilot region, and

-Contract with the Tailored Plan / LME/MCO to assume Pilot-related responsibilities using Department-standardized contracting terms and conditions.
+- Be certified with the Department as an AMH+/CMA, - Be contracted with at least one Tailored Plan / LME/MCO as an AMH+/CMA - Provide Tailored Care Management to Medicaid -enrolled members in a HOP region, and - Contract with the Tailored Plan / LME/MCO to assume HOP-related responsibilities using Department-standardized contracting terms and conditions.

-If an AMH+/CMA does not participate in the Pilot, there is no effect on their AMH+/CMA status.
+If an AMH+/CMA does not participate in HOP, there is no effect on their AMH+/CMA status.

-Section V: AMH+/CMA Payment for Pilot Responsibilities
+Section V: AMH+/CMA Payment for HOP Responsibilities